FeeFiFoCode/melee_move_matrix/dev_notes.md

 - Some moves have branching logic (e.g. jab1 → jab2, gentleman)
 - L-cancel, autocancel, and IASA are overlapping mechanics
 - Game & Watch aerials lack L-cancel
+- **Special Moves Omission**: Certain special moves (e.g., Fox's shine) are currently excluded due to their unique data representations in the source JSON files.
+These moves often use hexadecimal identifiers or lack standard hitbox data, complicating the parsing process.

+### Future Work
+- **Special Moves Integration**: Develop enhanced parsing logic to accurately extract and include special moves in the dataset, ensuring comprehensive coverage of all move types.